wsj20010128/GameSuite/README.md

   - In the study, the chimps consistently outperformed humans, and some chimps were able to remember 9 digits over 90% of the time.
   - This test is a variant of that concept, that gets increasingly difficult every turn, starting at 4 digits, and adding one every turn.
 If you pass a level, the number increases.
 If you fail, you get a strike.
 Three strikes and the test is over.
 - Game2: 2048
+  - 2048 is a single-player sliding tile puzzle video game played on a plain 4×4 grid, with numbered tiles that slide when a player moves them using the four arrow keys.
+  -  Every turn, a new tile randomly appears in an empty spot on the board with a value of either 2 or 4.
+Tiles slide as far as possible in the chosen direction until they are stopped by either another tile or the edge of the grid.
+If two tiles of the same number collide while moving, they will merge into a tile with the total value of the two tiles that collided.
+The resulting tile cannot merge with another tile again in the same move.
 - Game3: Dungeon

 ## History